 The 25th First Annual Ig Nobel Prize ceremony will happen on Thursday, September 17, 2015.
-Tickets will go on sale, exclusively from the Harvard Box Office, in early July.
-(We will announce details when that time draws nearer.)
+TICKETS will go on sale, exclusively from the Harvard Box Office, on Thursday, July 9, at noon (Boston time).

 The 24th First Annual Ig Nobel Prize ceremony happened on Thursday, September 18, 2014.
 The ceremony was webcast live, here and on many major and minor news and science sites.
 There were webcast-watching parties and related events around the world.
 Videos of past ceremonies are archived on our YouTube channel and in the web pages devoted to each individual ceremony year.
 Our blog chronicles some of the subsequent developments.

 "Last, but not least, there are the Ig Nobel awards.
 These come with little cash, but much cachet, and reward those research projects that 'first make people laugh, and then make them think'" — Nature

 "It's like the weirdest f-ing thing that you'll ever go to... it's a collection of, like, actual Nobel Prize winners giving away prizes to real scientists for doing f'd-up things... it's awesome."— Amanda Palmer